 Apple is ahead of the game with their environmental reports, recycling robots and use of renewable energy, the same ambition for accessible repair is also needed.

-Worldwide smartphones shipments have dropped 6% in 2018 Q3, according to IDC.
+Worldwide smartphones shipments have dropped 4.9% in 2018, according to IDC.
 The mobile phone market is facing saturation worldwide and to continue extracting cash from consumers on a yearly basis, tech companies have changed phone designs dramatically.
 Upgrade cycles are sped up by planned obsolescence, fragile and ‘closed’ design choices and devices being practically un-repairable.
 This shortens the useful life of otherwise working devices and persuades us to replace our phones earlier than necessary.

 Apple and Samsung are going in the wrong direction in terms of sustainable product designs, because they are not ready to ditch their yearly profits.
 The world needs more repairable and upgradable phones.